boltops-tools/ufo-docs/_docs/learn/new-project.md

 ## Initialize Structure

 Now, to initialize a project and set it up for UFO.
+This is similar to a `git init`.

     ufo init --app demo --repo $REPO